mkschoi/project4_microsoft_transformation/README.md

 ### Sentiment analysis - Has the tone gotten more positive or negative over time?

-- I performed sentiment analysis to see if I could gain additional insights on the tone of the earnings call and link it back to changes in philosophy and strategy.
+Then, I performed sentiment analysis to see if I could gain additional insights on the tone of the earnings call and link it back to changes in philosophy and strategy.
 I used Loughran-McDonald Financial Sentiment Dictionary to find the count of words in the transcripts that match those from the dictionary in the positive, negative, and uncertainty categories.

-The sentiment of the calls turned pretty negative during the recession, and it also detected a lot of ‘uncertainty’ during the period.
+- The sentiment of the calls turned pretty negative during the recession, and it also detected a lot of ‘uncertainty’ during the period.
 Also, the sentiment was highly positive immediately before and after the financial crisis.
 It appears that the rest of the periods doesn’t show any particular trend…

 ![](Charts/sentiment_analysis_heatmap_ppt.png)